ohk/PKSDependencyEngine/README.md

 ### Step 2: Register Dependencies

 Registering dependencies is straightforward with PKSDependencyEngine.

-You can use the `@PKSRegisterDependency` property wrapper to define and register your dependencies:
+#### Using the `@PKSRegisterDependency` property wrapper:

 ```swift
 import PKSDependencyEngine